Dr. Joshua Daniel Nichols is a Composer, Organist, Pianist, and Teacher.

-Currently based in Tucson, AZ, Josh recently earned a D.M.A. (graduand) from the University of Arizona’s Fred Fox School of Music in Composition, studying with Professor Daniel Asia.
-He holds two M.M. degrees, one in Composition (Florida Atlantic University) and one in Organ Performance (Mississippi College).
-He received his B.A. in Organ Performance from Belhaven University.
+Currently based in Tucson, AZ, Joshua earned a D.M.A. from the University of Arizona’s Fred Fox School of Music in Composition, studying with Professor Daniel Asia.
+He holds two M.M. degrees, one in Composition (Florida Atlantic University, studied with Dr. Kevin Wilt) and one in Organ Performance (Mississippi College, studied with Dr. Robert Knupp).
+He received his B.A. in Organ Performance (Studied with Ms. Carol Durham) from Belhaven University.

 As composer, Josh’s compositions have been featured and sought after in the southeast and east coast.
 He has been commissioned to write ballet and dance music, as well as chamber percussion, chamber orchestra, and full orchestra.
 Josh draws on an eclectic musical background in film, commercial, and concert music, as well as classical forms and harmonic structures.
 His music is exciting, palatable for both regular concert goers and academics alike, and deeply expressive.